History of Heidelberg: Celtic period

 In the 5th and 4th centuries BC, Heiligenberg, located above Heidelberg, developed into an important settlement center for the Celts, who built a large, fortified settlement there.
 Its double ring wall can still be seen today.
 Finds show that the site was the cultural and religious center of the region and that iron was mined and processed there on a large scale.
 However, in the 3rd century, the hilltop settlement was abandoned for reasons that are not entirely clear.
 It may have lost its function as a central location to a place further down the Rhine valley, which was easier to reach by transport.
 However, archaeological finds indicate that Heiligenberg continued to be visited by the local population in the centuries that followed.
 Parallel to the settlement activities on the mountain, various structures were also built in the rest of Heidelberg during the Celtic period.
 Their traces are spread relatively evenly on both sides of the Neckar River across various districts of the city, but the fragmentary findings do not allow for a more precise reconstruction of the structure and significance of these presumably small farming settlements.
 Also found near the river is the fragment of the head of a larger-than-life stone sculpture, discovered in a Roman burial ground in the Bergheim district, thought to have belonged to the tomb of a powerful resident of Heidelberg (a so-called "princely tomb").

 In the 1st century BC, however, Celtic settlement came to a complete halt, as it did in many places in the wider area.
 This phenomenon is often linked to reports from later ancient sources, according to which the Celtic tribe of the Helvetians left their ancestral settlements between the Rhine, Main, and Black Forest under pressure from the advancing Germanic Suebi and moved to Gaul.
-After the Helvetii were defeated by the Romans under Gaius Julius Caesar in the Battle of Bibracte in 58 BC, the Upper Rhine Plain remained largely uninhabited.